Official websites use .gov

 ACE recommendation

-In the lower-division baccalaureate/associate degree category, 1 semester hour in leadership and management theories.
+In the lower-division baccalaureate degree category, 1 semester hour in leadership and management theories.

 Course only available to on-campus weekend program students.